nrgucsd/nrgucsd.github.io/_posts/2019-01-01-Reading-Winter2019.markdown

 Hi!
 Welcome to Networks Reading Group for Winter 2019.

-This group is for people interested in the areas of communication networks and neural networks!
-We plan to meet every week and discuss on a relevant topic.
+This group is for students interested in the areas of communication networks and neural networks!
+We meet every week and discuss on a relevant topic.
 The goal is to understand and learn about the current research in the areas of communication networks, AI, and ML.
-Two people within the group would lead the discussion for 30 min each.
-You can present a conference paper, research ideas, literature review, book chapter, IEEE standard, or anything you like.
-You can also borrow some slides form a talk given at conference.
+Someone within the group would lead the discussion every Friday.
+They can present a conference paper, research ideas, literature review, book chapter, IEEE standard, or anything they like.
 ### Why Participate?

 * It’s casual.
 No pressure!